On December 20, 2019, immigrant advocates celebrated the birth of the Liberian Refugee Immigration Fairness program.

 On November 29, 1990, as part of the Immigration Act of 1990 (IMMACT), Congress established the Temporary Protected Status program.
 Just four months later, in March 1991, Liberia was one of the earliest nations granted TPS benefits.

-Unlike the Liberian Refugee Immigration Fairness progam, TPS is not a legalization program.
+Unlike the Liberian Refugee Immigration Fairness program, TPS is not a legalization program.
 It does not create a path to lawful permanent residence for immigrants.

 The main benefits, protection against deportation and work authorization, last only as long as the country’s approval for Temporary Protected Status remains in effect.